bennygoh1/Benshoes-Website/README.md

 4. Bootstrap

 # More background clarity
-I made this website alone for this school project, as someone who is new to front end development, developing a website like this without any help is hard.
+I made this website alone for this school project, as someone who is new to front end development, developing a website like this without any help is challenging.

 # Preview
 Home Page (1/3)